KorwinS/AppDLicenseReport-Docker/README.md

 You will need to run the container using persistent storage using the `-v` switch and map a directory to a local directory:

 `docker run -i -v /path/to/docker/reports:/project/resource/reports container_name bash /project/resource/AppDCron.sh`

-## To Do
----
-- [ ] Add PowerShell script for running on windows servers as a scheduled task.